Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

             "name": "Mern Development",
             "isDeleted": false
         }

     ],
-    // Other fields...
+    "startDate": "2023-03-15",
+    "endDate":"2023-11-14",
+    "language": "English",
+    "provider": "Tech Academy",
+    "durationInWeeks": 8,
+    "details": {
+        "level": "Beginner",
+        "description": "An introductory course to programming basics", }
 }
 ```

 ## Validation with Joi/Zod

-- Use Joi/zod to validate incoming data for user and order creation and updating operations.
+- Use Joi/Zod to validate incoming data for user and order creation and updating operations.
 - Ensure that the data adheres to the structure defined in the models.
 - Handle validation errors gracefully and provide meaningful error messages in the API responses.